5l1v3r1/LDAPPER/README.md

                             3) Connect to 636 TLS (Default); 2) Connect 389 No TLS, but attempt STARTTLS and fallback as needed; 1) Connect to 389, Force Plaintext
       --advanced [ADVANCED [ADVANCED ...]], -a [ADVANCED [ADVANCED ...]]
                             Advanced way to pass options for canned searches that prompt for additional input (for multiple prompts, pass argument in the order of prompting)

     Custom Searches:
     	  1) Get all users
     		  1.1) Get specific user (You will be prompted for the username)
     	  2) Get all groups (and their members)
     		  2.1) Get specific group (You will be prompted for the group name)
     	  3) Get all printers
     	  4) Get all computers
     		  4.1) Get specific computer (You will be prompted for the computer name)
     	  5) Get Domain/Enterprise Administrators
     	  6) Get Domain Trusts
     	  7) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
     	  8) Search for Accounts where PreAuth is not required.
 (ASREPROAST)
     	  9) Search for User SPNs (KERBEROAST)
-        *10) Show All LAPS LA Passwords (that you can see) *11) Search for common plaintext password attributes (UserPassword, UnixUserPassword, unicodePwd, and msSFU30Password)
+    		  9.1) Search for specific User SPN (You will be prompted for the User Principle Name) *10) Show All LAPS LA Passwords (that you can see) *11) Search for common plaintext password attributes (UserPassword, UnixUserPassword, unicodePwd, and msSFU30Password)
     	 12) Show All Quest Two-Factor Seeds (if you have access)
     	 13) Oracle "orclCommonAttribute" SSO password hash *14) Oracle "userPassword" SSO password hash

     Starred items have never been tested in an environment where they could be verified, so please let me know if they work.

 Example